fred-wang/AcidTestsMathML/README.md

 where a large number of features are tested against sample references.
 Unfortunately these tests are not automated and are very subjective.
 This makes evaluation and comparison of native MathML implementations a difficult task.
-This however the method used for the MathML Acid1 test in order to verify very elementary MathML constructions.
+Since the MathML Acid1 test contains very elementary MathML constructions, we keep this subjective evaluation method.
+Any rendering that looks more or less like the reference could be accepted.

 The MathML recommendation almost never describes precisely the rendering of elements, so exact pixel matching does not make sense in general